 Take the photo tour of the math and stats department.

 The Department of Mathematics and Statistics offers its programs in modern classrooms and computer laboratories in the Center for Mathematics and Computing, a 42,500 square-foot building the department shares with the Department of Computer Science and the college's Information Technology Services.

 The Mathematics or Mathematics/Statistics Major

 Students can choose between a mathematics or a mathematics/statistics major.
 Both majors includes a common core of five courses -- Calculus I, II, and III, Linear Algebra, and Mathematical Structures.
 Students complete the major by taking six or more advanced courses beyond the core to insure both depth and breadth of mathematical or statistical knowledge.
 Students on the mathematics track can choose from courses such as Abstract Algebra, Real Analysis, Complex Analysis, Combinatorics or Topology, as well as many other courses offered on a regular basis.
 Students on the mathematics/statistics track take courses such as Probability, Statistical Inference, and Applied Regression Analysis.

 Students may major in mathematics in preparation for work or further study in any of a variety of fields.
-In addition to traditional fields like pure mathematics, mathematical physics, statistics, operations research and actuarial science, there are a growing number of opportunities in interdisciplinary fields, such as mathematical economics, biostatistics, biomathematics, bioinformatics, environmental engineering, and scientific visualization.
+In addition to traditional fields such as pure mathematics, mathematical physics, statistics, operations research and actuarial science, there are a growing number of opportunities in interdisciplinary fields, such as mathematical economics, biostatistics, biomathematics, bioinformatics, environmental engineering, and scientific visualization.
 Students may prepare for teaching mathematics in secondary school through a sequence of courses in the department and in the Department of Educational Studies.

 During the senior year, majors concludes with a capstone experience, known as "comps."
 Students work in small groups, typically of size 2-4, on a research problem, an applied project, or directed reading.